Food items in a typical U.S. meal have traveled an average of 1,500 miles.

 In October of 2015 the Bounty “Know Your Farmer” photography exhibit opened at the Lopez Community Center.
 Stunning color images from each farm were accompanied by a story panel with farmer portraits and intriguing farm profiles written by Iris Graville.
 These beautiful photos are available for a donation of $300 to support the Bounty book project.
 View them on the “Know Your Farmer” Photo Exhibit page.

 If the spirit of BOUNTY resonates with you, we ask you to join the Lopez Community Land Trust and the Lopez Locavores in support of this community funded project to honor the farmers who produce our food.
+Donations and proceeds from the sale of the book will go to the Lopez Farm Farm Education (L.I.F.E.)
+Program at Lopez School.
 You can donate by clicking the button below and choosing Lopez BOUNTY Book Project as the program you would like to support.